callmenick/Material-Menu/README.md

 # Material Design Off Canvas Menu

 This project was build using front end technologies, HTML5, CSS3, and JavaScript, to generate an off-canvas menu based on material design principles.
-It contains three main features:
+It contains four main features:

 1. Animated toggle button
 2. Animated off canvas menu